yudharisandy/LudoGame/README.md

         bool status = _ludoGameScene.ludoContext.RegisterPlayers(_ludoPlayer);
     }
     ```

-- Register Totems
-Here is the example of block code to register totem to each player.
+- Register Totems: Here is the example of block code to register totem to each player.
 Firstly, you need to specify ``` int numberOfTotems```.

     ```
     foreach(var player in _ludoGameScene.ludoContext._players){
         List<Totem> totemsList = new();